 - Criteria for enrollment are clients are living independently and are at risk of losing their housing due to challenges in maintaining their home environment. - Case Managers and Occupational Therapists will work together to assess clients to identify potential ARISE program participants. - Case Managers will receive copies of notices regarding individuals who have failed housing inspections from Housing Authority, and/or from property managers regarding lease violations for health and safety issues in the unit.
-This will initiate an assessment from MHA Occupational Therapist. - Occupational Therapist will provide an in-home assessment related to physical capacity, cognitive impairments and executive functioning to determine whether the issues can be addressed through skill building and training, or if the client has impairments that necessitate assistance from the ARISE program. - Clients will be asked whether they want to participate, and enrollment will be completely voluntary. - Once a client enrolls, the program manager will work to identify an IHSS worker and match them to the client based on needs, culture, language, and personality. - The ARISE program is designed to address health and safety issues related to housing and an agreement related to needed services to be performed will be developed between the client and worker to provide specific direction and expectations regarding work that can or cannot be performed by the ARISE worker. - Before the ARISE IHSS worker begins, the program manager will work with the client to conduct an initial house- cleaning so the client becomes comfortable with allowing the ARISE IHSS worker inside their home.
+This will initiate an assessment from MHA Occupational Therapist. - Occupational Therapist will provide an in-home assessment related to physical capacity, cognitive impairments and executive functioning to determine whether the issues can be addressed through skill building and training, or if the client has impairments that necessitate assistance from the ARISE program.
+When appropriate, ARISE will refer clients to BHRS for a neuropsychological evaluation. - Clients will be asked whether they want to participate, and enrollment will be completely voluntary. - Once a client enrolls, the program manager will work to identify an ARISE in-home support worker and match them to the client based on needs, culture, language, and personality. - The ARISE program is designed to address health and safety issues related to housing and an agreement related to needed services to be performed will be developed between the client and worker to provide specific direction and expectations regarding work that can or cannot be performed by the ARISE worker. - Before the ARISE in-home support worker begins, the program manager will work with the client to conduct an initial house- cleaning so the client becomes comfortable with allowing the ARISE inhome support worker inside their home.